-It's been nine weeks since we met Baby A. Nine weeks since I started walking around with my heart outside of my body.
+It's been nine weeks since we met Baby Boy.
+Nine weeks since I started walking around with my heart outside of my body.
 Nine weeks since I meditated when I woke up.
 Nine weeks since I became a mama.

 As I've said before a lot of our days are filled with normal mother things - watching him smile, doing four loads of laundry, Googling "Is this normal?", walking around the lake with him tethered to my chest.
 We were moving forward.
 We were continually getting good news.
 We were watching him thrive and witnessing our hearts growing six times the size.

 We had a court hearing coming up but nothing had really occurred so we knew it would be more of the same.
 Then I got a phone call and that changed.